CaskProtocol/cask-lightpaper/features.md

 A set of discount codes can be supplied at subscription plan creation or later.
 The discount code itself is stored as a hash on-chain such that it is not possible to learn of valid discount codes simply by looking at the smart contract data on-chain.
 Discounts properties:

-* Value can be specified as percentage
+* Percentage amount of the discount
 * Expire the discount after a certain timestamp
 * Specify the max number of uses